Followers

 A Mad Campaigner in a Mad Campaign

-It was in the capacity of colonel of the 4th Pennsylvania that Wayne headed north to join General John Sullivan's division in the quixotic and ill-fated invasion of Canada.
-In his first action, Wayne fought bravely but unsuccessfully against superior forces at the battle of Trois Rivieres in June 1776.
-The campaign soon collapsed but Wayne distinguished himself with his leadership in covering the army's retreat into New York.
-He then took command of Fort Ticonderoga, the key defense point on the New York northern frontier.
-An approving Congress promoted him to Brigadier General in February 1777.
-Not long after, he was summoned south to join General George Washington and the main Continental Army where he received command of a brigade of Pennsylvanians.
+In the role of colonel of the 4th Pennsylvania, Wayne headed north to join General John Sullivan's division in the quixotic and ill-fated invasion of Canada.
+In his first action, Wayne fought bravely but unsuccessfully against superior forces at the Battle of Trois Rivieres in June 1776.
+The campaign soon collapsed, but Wayne distinguished himself through his leadership in covering the army's retreat into New York.
+He then took command of Fort Ticonderoga, the key defense point on New York's northern frontier.
+Congress, approving of his efforts, promoted him to Brigadier General in February 1777.
+Not long after, he was summoned south to join General George Washington and the main Continental Army, where he received command of a brigade of Pennsylvanians.

 Anthony Wayne